 In lieu of flowers please consider making a donation to your local food pantry.

-To send flowers to the family or plant a tree in memory of Loren Wallace Ricks, please visit our floral store.
+To send flowers to Loren's family, please visit our floral store.